wavefrontHQ/docs/pages/doc/alerts.md

 ## How Alerts Work

 An alert defines:
-* The conditions under which metric values indicate a system problem and
+* The condition under which metric values indicate a system problem.
-* One or more targets to notify when the condition evaluates to true or false
-* For a specified period of time.
+* One or more targets to notify when the condition evaluates to true or false for a specified period of time.

 An alert [fires](alerts_states_lifecycle.html#when-alerts-fire) when a metric reaches a value that indicates a problem.